learn-co-students/ttt-5-move-rb-bootcamp-prep-000/README.md

 2. Next, establish the starting state of the game, i.e. the empty board.
 Create a new board by setting a variable `board` equal to instantiating a new array with 9 elements, each of which is a blank space, `" "`.
 3. Now, ask the user for input by outputting "Where would you like to go?" to the terminal.
 4. We need to store the user's input.
 Use `gets.strip` to store their input to a variable, `input`.
+5. Next, let's convert the user's input into an index and set that equal to a variable we'll call `index`.
-5. Now we're ready to call our `#move` method.
-Do so with the arguments of the `board`, the user's `input` and the default player of `"X"`.
+6. Now we're ready to call our `#move` method.
+Do so with the arguments of the `board`, the `index and the default player of `"X"`.
-6. Lastly, display the board by calling the `#display_board` method, passing in the necessary arguments required to run this method.
+7. Lastly, display the board by calling the `#display_board` method, passing in the necessary arguments required to run this method.

 Now, run your program by typing `ruby bin/move` in the terminal.
 Have fun playing (one round of) tic tac toe!